bbc/stump/README.md

 EventLogger is an Elixir log wrapper that allows you to pass Maps into the built in Logger function, returning them in a JSON format and outputting to a file in Production mode.
 Providing you with the ability to write more descriptive log messages and send logs to services expecting logs in the json/map format.
-The library isnt limited to maps, it can also take in strings and create JSON formatted log messages.
+The library is not limited to maps, it can also take in strings and create JSON formatted log messages.

 ## Installation